-This study will investigate the gut bacteria of people with MS who are undertaking an existing clinical trial.
-The trial is a 16-week trial testing the effects of dietary supplements on depression and fatigue in MS. Dr Marx and his team will be looking at the gut bacteria of 150 people with MS who are participating in the trial to examine whether there are any changes to their gut bacteria during the trial and whether the composition of the gut bacteria influences the clinical severity or progression of their disease.
+This study will investigate the gut bacteria of people with MS who are undertaking an existing clinical trial, called RELIEF.
+This is a 16-week trial testing the effects of dietary supplements on depression and fatigue in MS. Dr Wolfgang Marx and his team will be looking at the gut bacteria of 150 people with MS who are participating in the trial to examine whether there are any changes to their gut bacteria during the trial and whether the composition of the gut bacteria influences the clinical severity or progression of their disease.

 Updated: 02 January, 2018